benhaotang/OpenDeepResearcher-via-searxng/README.md

-# OpenDeepResearcher via Searxng with citations and planning from reasoning models
+# OpenDeepResearcher🧑‍🔬 via Searxng

+## Noe with citations🧑‍🏫 and planning agent🤖 from reasoning models!!

 This notebook implements an **AI researcher** that continuously searches for information based on a user query until the system is confident that it has gathered all the necessary details.
 It makes use of several services to do so: